Joey Arias: 1990s: Stage shows and West Village performances

-2000s and 2010s
+2000s–2010s: Las Vegas performances and return to New York

 In 2003 Arias moved to Las Vegas, Nevada to star in Cirque du Soleil's Zumanity at the New York-New York Hotel & Casino.
 In addition to starring in the show, he co-wrote two of the show's songs.
 After six years, Arias returned to New York where he starred in Arias with a Twist, a collaboration with puppeteer Basil Twist at HERE Arts Center.
 Produced by Barbara Busackino and Tandem Otter Productions, the show received a positive review from Ben Brantley in the New York Times.
 The show has toured to Los Angeles and Paris and spawned a "docufantasy" film of the same name which premiered at the TriBeCa Film Festival in 2010.

 Arias with a Twist: Deluxe, a revamped and expanded version of the show, returned to New York for a limited run at Abrons Arts Center from September 14 to October 16, 2011.
 Arias' relationship with Abrons began in October 2010 when Joey Arias in Concert marked Arias' first concert appearances in New York in over a decade.
 Based on the success of the show, Earl Dax collaborated with Josh Wood who produced Arias in concert at New York's Town Hall on April 21, 2010.

-Current
+2010–present: Ongoing performances and archival acquisition

 Arias continues to perform in venues such as Joe's Pub and Feinstein's/54 Below.